 I designed this tool specifically because I thought it would be a great idea for authors using QR codes in something like their print books or marketing materials, to have a way to display their QR codes with a picture of their book!

 The idea stuck, and finally I and my team created this.
 You'll find instructions on how to use it below, as well as a few tips I've researched over the years for the best way to use QR codes in your publishing.

 What is a QR Code?

-A QR Code is a small square image that is scannable using smart devices like your iPhone or Android phone.
-The “QR” stands for “quick response”.
+A QR Code (which stands for Quick Response Code) is a small square image that is scannable using smart devices like your iPhone or Android phone.

-If you are creating the QR Code, it allows you to link to any link on the Internet.
+If you are creating the QR Code, it allows you to link to any website on the Internet.
 You do not necessarily have to own the content.

-It can be anything from a public webpage, to a YouTube video, to even a private webpage that only people with QR Codes can see.
+It can be anything from a public webpage, to your Amazon page, to a YouTube video, to even a private webpage that only people with QR Codes can see.